ElectronSutra/venture/pages/1-the-realm/1-5-history/1-5-4-unification-period.md

-Consumate outsiders, the Radimeli declared independence from the Shogunate at the end of the Vth century, when the position of Shogun was once again empty and the Entrhoned objected to the new Regent appointed in her place.
+Consumate outsiders, the Radimeli declared independence from the Shogunate at the end of the Vth century, when the position of Shogun was once again empty and the Enthroned objected to the new Regent appointed in her place.
 After that, Radimel supplemented income with oversea shipping services to the various allodial-states, and occasional acts of privateering against ships passing through their waters without paying.